ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    foo.test.
 86400   IN NS      ns2.bar.test.
 ~~~

-  A referral response from "test" for "foo.test" with sibling glue
+  A referral response from "test" for "foo.test" with glue for sibling domain name servers
   looks like this:

 ~~~